Georgia Handicap Parking Permit

 When you fill out your application for a disabled parking badge, you will have to specify the type of disability you have, which will determine the type of placard you are eligible for.

-When you get your Georgia handicap parking placard, be sure to hang it from your rearview mirror when parked in a handicap spot.
+When you get your Georgia handicap parking permit, be sure to hang it from your rearview mirror when parked in a handicap spot.
 Otherwise, your car may be mistaken for a handicap parking abuser and could be towed.

 If you observe someone parking in a spot with a handicap decal, but it’s clear they aren’t disabled, you are encouraged to contact local law enforcement immediately.
 The abuser may have to pay a fine, have their handicap placard suspended or even could be subject to imprisonment.